vict0rsch/deep_learning/aws_gpu.md

+# MOVING

+I'm moving the tutorial to **[vict0rsch.github.io](http://vict0rsch.github.io)** to make it nicer for you guys.
+This is an ongoing process and your feedbacks are welcome!
+Basically it will be betetr organized and there will be comments possible.
+This repo will stay active for the code, issues, pull requests and collaborations.

+---

 *Disclaimer : I am not an expert, this is only a small contribution from a self(internet)-taught beginner with AWS who wants to synthesize what he's learned.
 And I'm happy to learn even more if this is incorrect or (surely) improvable*

 -----